Liam-223/The-Horse-Is-Here/README.md

 # How To Set It Up
 ## 1. - Download the Project

-## 2. - Drop the Project wherever you want
+## 2. - Drop the Project wherever you want and unzip it

 ## 3. - Running it
 ### 3.1